FairCMS: Cloud Media Sharing with Fair Copyright Protection: Scheme Construction

-\textit{Cloud-based Media Sharing:}
+\textit{{Cloud-Based Media Sharing:}}

-The owner encrypts the media collection $\{ \mathbf{m} \}$ to be shared using the single-value alteration method and sends the resulting encrypted media collection $\{ \mathbf{c} \}$ to the cloud, who then stores the encrypted media collection.
-In addition, the owner sends the binary matrix collection $\{ \mathbf{B}^m \}$ used in the encryption process to the cloud, which is generated locally by the owner based on the session keys used for encrypting each media.
+{The owner encrypts the media content collection $\{ \mathbf{m} \}$ to be shared using the single-value alteration method and sends the resulting encrypted media content collection $\{ \mathbf{c} \}$ to the cloud, who then stores the encrypted media content collection.} In addition, the owner sends the binary matrix collection $\{ \mathbf{B}^m \}$ used in the encryption process to the cloud, {which is generated locally by the owner based on the session keys and is utilized for encrypting each media content.}